 - 1. Refer to the Hendricks County 4-H Policies, Entry & Exhibit Guidelines for poster and general display guidelines. - 2.
-Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
-2024 designated FairEntry Deadline is Monday, July 1st at 11:59 p.m. - 3.
-Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 4.
-Specimens may also be displayed in a 24" x 18" x 3" collection box, displayed horizontally. - 5.
+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+Most of the work to create this exhibit is to be the 4-H member's original work. - Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
+2025 designated FairEntry Deadline is Tuesday, July 1st at 11:59 p.m. - 4.
+Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 5.
+Specimens may also be displayed in a collection box no larger than 24" x 18" x 3", displayed horizontally. - 6.
 You may purchase your specimens and may display rocks, fossils, and minerals.
 If you purchase a specimen, indicate when and where you purchased it and the location where you would expect to find the specimen.
-If you collect a specimen, indicate the county and township where you found it. - 6.
+If you collect a specimen, indicate the county and township where you found it. - 7.
 Posters and display boxes will be exhibited "standing up" at the Indiana State Fair and may be exhibited this way at the county fair.
 Therefore, you need to mount your specimens securely.
 Subject matter experts suggest the following methods: soaking 1⁄2 cotton ball in Elmer's glue, hot glue, or clear tub sealant.
 Place the cotton ball in your box and put your rock (or fossil or mineral) on the cotton ball and let sit.
 It will take 1-2 weeks for Elmer's glue to fully harden.
 Specimens mounted with Elmer's glue can be removed by soaking the cotton ball in water.
-Glue remaining on the rock may be brushed off with an old, damp toothbrush. - 7.
-When exhibiting rocks show a fresh surface (recently cracked or broken surface) to help judges identify the - 8.
-Labels Include the specific geographical location where you would expect to find any specimens as well as where you actually acquired it (found, purchased, etc.). - 9.
+Glue remaining on the rock may be brushed off with an old, damp toothbrush. - 8.
+When exhibiting rocks show a fresh surface (recently cracked or broken surface) to help judges identify the rock. - 9.
+Labels Include the specific geographical location where you would expect to find any specimens as well as where you actually acquired it (found, purchased, etc.). - 10.
 Do not identify your specimens any further than phylum and class.
 There is one exception to this for fossils which are identified to phylum OR class.
 Class should only be used for fossils of mollusks, backboned animals, and arthropods.